diagonalworks/diagonal-b6/frontend/README.md

 ##### API

-We use [@tanstack/query](https://tanstack.com/query/latest) to fetch data from the API.
-This library provides hooks for fetching, caching and updating asynchronous data in React.

-We currently define a proxy in `vite.config.ts` to forward API requests from `/api` to the backend.
+We use AXIOS for making API requests.
+We define an API client in `@/api/client.ts` that is responsible for making requests to the API.
+We use [@tanstack/query](https://tanstack.com/query/latest) for data fetching and caching.

 ##### Typing

 We use [TypeScript](https://www.typescriptlang.org/) for static typing.
 We define custom types in the `@/types` directory.
 Some types are generated from the proto files using [ts-proto](https://ts-proto.readthedocs.io/).

+#### Testing

+// TODO

 ## Note on fidelity

-The version of the frontend in this PR is a simplified version of the final product, it intends to lay the architecture foundations and achieve the core functionality of Baseline.
-Therefore some features are not implemented or are implemented with a lower fidelity than the final product.
-Also, some design decisions may be subject to change in the future.
-Code quality, testing, and performance are not the main focus of this PR, but they will be addressed in future PRs.
+As we're currently migrating the Baseline UI to React, we're focusing on achieving the core functionality of Baseline.
+Therefore, some features of the original Baseline UI are not yet implemented or are implemented with a lower fidelity than the final product.
+Some design decisions may be subject to change in the future.

 #### Storybook